It’s the DSW one that gets me every time. It pops up in my inbox: Up to $15 off! Limited time offer!

 When was the last time you compared your house to the cardboard lean-tos that house millions of our world’s poor?
 When was the last time that you counted all the luxuries that you have that the vast majority of our world does not?
 For that matter, when have we considered all the luxuries we have that our parents and grandparents did not.

-I have a 3-car garage, AC, a walk-in-closet, and a guest bedroom.
+I have a three-car garage, air conditioning, a walk-in-closet, and a guest bedroom.
 These things were virtually unheard of in previous generations.
 And yet, what do I compare my house to?
 The glossy pages of the Pottery Barn catalog.
 Not a wise idea.
 The comparison game is always a trap, but especially watch out for the trap of looking up the ladder.

 If we must compare, compare down.
 We are rich indeed.